kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/pact-repl-cli.md

 ## Examples

-To display usage information for the `add-sig` command, you would run the following command:
+To display usage information for the `add-sig` command, you can run the following command:

 ```pact
 pact add-sig --help
 ```

-To generate a new public and secret key pair, you would run the following command:
+To generate a new public and secret key pair, you can run the following command:

 ```pact
 pact --genkey